-As with any modern special operations forces, the training to become an special forces operator is long and arduous, both physically and mentally taxing.
+As with any modern special operations forces, the training to become a special forces operator is long and arduous, both physically and mentally taxing.
 For example, during the selection phase (one of the final phases of MJK training), each of the candidates (which at this point of training consists of about 5-8 men out of an original 100-200) must carry a 60 kg (130 lb) rucksack while being hunted by an “enemy force” consisting of Home Guard soldiers, military and law enforcement K-9 units and police officers.
-At some point during the test, the candidates are captured and must endure 36 hours of tactical questioning.
+During the test, the candidates are captured and must endure 36 hours of tactical questioning.

 Every second-year, elements of the unit train alongside the U.S. Navy SEALs.

-The unit has participated in a number of international operations so far.
+The unit has participated in several international operations so far.
 They actively took part in Operation Enduring Freedom in Afghanistan.
-MJK’s contribution in Afghanistan has largely been kept secret, but from what little information is available, its missions have included DA (direct action), Forward Air Control (FAC) and SR (Special Surveillance and Reconnaissance), and cooperating with other coalition forces in the fight against the Taliban and Al-Qaeda.
+MJK’s contribution in Afghanistan has largely been kept secret.
+Still, from what little information is available, its missions have included DA (direct action), Forward Air Control (FAC), and SR (Special Surveillance and Reconnaissance), and cooperating with other coalition forces in the fight against the Taliban and Al-Qaeda.

-Although it is officially denied, Norwegian Special Forces were reported to have worked with Kosovo Liberation Army (UCK) forces to conduct intensive surveillance of Serbian forces’ movements and positions 2 days prior to NATO’s entry into Kosovo.
+Although it is officially denied, Norwegian Special Forces were reported to have worked with Kosovo Liberation Army (UCK) forces to conduct intensive surveillance of Serbian forces’ movements and positions 2 days before NATO’s entry into Kosovo.

-As with the most Special Operations Forces, the mission’s details of the unit are classified.
+As with most Special Operations Forces, the mission’s details of the unit are classified.